Tuesday, August 31, 2021

 Fred notices this is the same man they saw at Coney Island and suddenly becomes suspicious and accusatory.
 Bess says she had "no idea he'd be here" and asks to leave.
 When Harry comes out, he once again finds Bess gone.
 "They didn't even order anything," says the headwaiter played by character actor Torben Meyer.

 This idea of things happening in threes is not from Houdini history nor does it ever come back again in the film.
-But it is an important character building block, showing Houdini is man who is aware his life is guided in ways that he doesn't entirely understand but he has come to trust.
-Bess has also now also experienced this same strange pull, and she will now trust her instincts.
-The idea that the Houdinis lives are guided by mysterious forces is something that will come back several times.
+But it is an important character-building block, showing Houdini is a man who is aware his life is guided in ways that he doesn't entirely understand but has come to trust.
+The real Houdini frequently stated that he was a "fatalist," believing he was living a life that was predetermined.
+Hence, he had little fear.
+Houdini (1953) is the only biopic that depicts this key philosophy.

 That's when Fred comes back to reclaim his date.
 Bess refuses to leave and Fred is ejected from the club (and the movie) for causing a disturbance.